jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 ---

-## How to be a better man: 31 real things the modern man does to live life to the fullest&nbsp;
+## How to be a better man: 31 real things the modern man does to live life to the fullest

 ## 1\.
 Be true to yourself